Advice before code. Clarity before commitment.

 A half-day workshop mapping a core business workflow.
 The output is a visual map showing every step, handover, and decision point.
 This regularly surfaces problems that are invisible from the inside: bottlenecks nobody talks about, workarounds that have become load-bearing, steps that exist for no reason anyone can remember.
 Read more about how we approach process mapping.

 You have a legacy system that needs replacing.
-We plan the approach: strangler fig, parallel run, big bang.
-You get a risk assessment, a realistic timeline, and a phased roadmap that accounts for the fact that your business cannot stop operating while the technology changes.
+We plan the approach: strangler fig, parallel run, or big bang.
+You get a risk assessment, a realistic timeline, and a phased roadmap that accounts for the fact that your business can't stop operating while the technology changes underneath it.
 Read more about legacy migration.

 Build vs buy guidance

-Should you build custom software or buy off the shelf?
-We help you evaluate the options honestly, including the option of doing nothing.
+Whether to build custom software or buy off the shelf is rarely as clear-cut as it looks.
+We help you weigh the options honestly, including the option of doing nothing.
 The answer depends on your specific situation, not on what we happen to sell.
 Read more about the build vs buy decision.

 How consulting leads to (or replaces) building

 Many consulting engagements lead naturally into Discovery and then a Custom Build.
 Some lead to an Integration project.
-Some conclude with "you do not need us, here is what to do instead."
+Some conclude with "you don't need us, here is what to do instead."

 All of those are valid outcomes.
-We would rather give you an honest recommendation that saves you money than sell you a project you do not need.
-That is not altruism.
-It is how you build a reputation that lasts 21 years.
+We'd rather give you an honest recommendation that saves you money than sell you a project you don't need.
+That isn't altruism.
+It's how you build a reputation that lasts 21 years.

 No obligation to build.
 Consulting output stands on its own.
 If the right answer is "do nothing" or "use an off-the-shelf tool," we will tell you that.
 The advice is what you are paying for.